thoughtspot/rest-api-sdk/DotNet/RESTAPISDK.Standard/README.md

 dotnet add package thoughtspot.rest.api.sdk --version 1.10.0
 ```

-## Test the SDK

-The generated SDK also contain one or more Tests, which are contained in the Tests project.
-In order to invoke these test cases, you will need `NUnit 3.0 Test Adapter Extension` for Visual Studio.
-Once the SDK is complied, the test cases should appear in the Test Explorer window.
-Here, you can click `Run All` to execute these test cases.

 ## Initialize the API Client

 **_Note:_** Documentation for the client can be found [here.](doc/client.md)